Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-What to Do if My Dog Is Choking?
+What to Do If My Dog Is Choking?
 4 Vet-Approved Steps

 Dog from the genus of wolves choking

-The 4 Steps to Do if Your Dog Is Choking
+The 4 Steps to Do If Your Dog Is Choking

-1. Quickly Determine if Your Dog Is Choking
+1. Quickly Determine If Your Dog Is Choking

-The first form of action is to determine if your dog is, in fact, choking.
+The first step is to determine if your dog is choking.
 Coughing is typically the first sign of choking, but it could be for different reasons, such as airway irritants or underlying medical issues.
+If something is lodged in their throat, coughing is a natural attempt to free the object.

-If something is lodged in the throat, coughing is a natural attempt to free the object.
-Your dog may display trouble inhaling or pawing at the mouth or head.
-Your dog will likely appear panicked or may even become unconscious in severe cases.
-If you see any of these particular signs, your dog is likely choking, and immediate action is imperative.
+Your dog may have trouble inhaling or is pawing at their mouth or head.
+They will likely appear panicked or may even become unconscious in severe cases.
+If you see any of these signs, your dog is likely choking, and immediate action is imperative.

 Dog lying on the grass in the park and coughs